srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 ## Missing Features to implement

 * Security with JWT or other library;
-* Authorization and access control with login and profile(admin and estate agent);
+* Authorization and access control with login and profile(admin and real estate agent);
 * Create a backend project with REST API;
 * Create the database(there is one version made in mysql) and apply indexing;
 * Internationalization(change the locales between english or brazilian portuguese);